WRinnovation/django-weasy-cache/README.md

 # django-weasy-cache
-Simple django cache decorator ready to use linke this:
+Simple django cache decorator ready to use.

 ## Install